Braun logo evolution

 As we see it today.

-Daniel sums it up nicely when he says, “I absolutely love the geometric simplicity of the current incarnation, although their actual product and packaging design leaves a lot to be desired.”
+The geometric simplicity of the current iteration is excellent, and should no doubt endure, but Braun’s actual product and packaging design leaves a lot to be desired.

 nice and clean, worked for them very well especially if it’s been around and survived since 1952…still looks like it was designed yesterday